Groot: Guardians of the Galaxy's Groot

 During the 2015 Secret Wars storyline, Groot is with the Guardians of the Galaxy when they take part in the incursion between Earth-616 and Earth-1610.
 Groot and Rocket Raccoon are killed by the Children of Tomorrow.
-However, when Peter Quill — one of the few survivors of the incursions from Earth-616 — finds himself confronted by Black Swan in the castle of Emperor Doom, he reveals that he has been carrying a small twig of Groot in his pocket ever since the incursion, slamming it into the roots of the World Tree and causing Groot to transform the giant tree into his body, decimating Doom's castle as the surviving heroes mount their final assault.
+However, when Peter Quill — one of the few survivors of the incursions from Earth-616 — finds himself confronted by Black Swan in the castle of Emperor Doom, he reveals that he has been carrying a small twig of Groot in his pocket ever since the incursion.
+He slams the twig into the roots of the World Tree, allowing Groot to transform the giant tree into his body.
+Groot decimates Doom's castle as the surviving heroes mount their final assault.

 During the "Civil War II" storyline, Groot and the Guardians of the Galaxy are summoned by Captain Marvel to help her in her fight against Iron Man's side.
-The resulting battle damaged the Guardians of the Galaxy's ship stranding them on Earth.
+The resulting battle damaged the Guardians of the Galaxy's ship, stranding them on Earth.

-During the "Monsters Unleashed" storyline, the Guardians of the Galaxy defend Groot from a snake-headed Leviathon.

 During the "Secret Empire" storyline, Groot and the rest of the Guardians of the Galaxy assist Captain Marvel, the Alpha Flight Space Program, members of the Ultimates, Hyperion, and Quasar in intercepting a fleet of Chitauri that are approaching Earth until a Hydra-aligned Steve Rogers activated the Planetary Defense Shield trapping those fighting the Chitauri outside of Earth's atmosphere.
 Star-Lord, Rocket Raccoon, and Groot try to enlist representatives of the Skrull, Kree, Brood, Shi'ar and Spartax empires that are on the Galactic Council in helping against the Chitauri hordes and to break down the Planetary Defense Shield and get rid of Hydra.
 Realizing they are now facing a galaxy without human interference, the Galactic Council refuses aid and attempt to kill the three Guardians as they flee.
 After the Planetary Defense Shield is shut down, Groot and the Guardians of the Galaxy join the final battle against Hydra.

-Rocket Raccoon and Groot are on their way to the Stohlad Ring when they are ambushed by Gardener where he shattered Groot because the Guardians of the Galaxy "corrupted" him and diverted him from his true purpose.
-Rocket Raccoon escaped with a splinter where Groot grew a new body from it.
+Rocket Raccoon and Groot are on their way to the Stohlad Ring when they are ambushed by Gardener, who shatters Groot because the Guardians of the Galaxy "corrupted" him and diverted him from his true purpose.
+Rocket Raccoon escapes with a splinter of Groot, who regrows his body.

-During the "Infinity Countdown" storyline, Groot was with the Guardians of the Galaxy when they notice that the planet Telferina is under attack by the Flora colossi that Gardener grew from Groot's splinters.
-Groot got close to Gardener and used his healing powers to purge the poison that Loki put in him from his body.
-Gardener repaid Groot by using his abilities to restore Groot to his previous size.
+During the "Infinity Countdown" storyline, Groot is with the Guardians of the Galaxy when they notice that the planet Telferina is under attack by the Flora colossi that Gardener grew from Groot's splinters.
+Groot gets close to Gardener and purges the poison that Loki put in him from his body.
+Gardener repays Groot by using his abilities to restore Groot to his previous size.
 In addition, Groot can now speak in full sentences and refers to himself in the third person.